 B. Four designated members of the Commission(s) conducting the Hearing, along with the Process Chair, must be present for a Hearing.

-C. The investigator and association ethics or legal consultant may be present during the Hearing but will not participate in the vote on final actions taken.
+C. The investigator and association ethics or legal consultant may be present silently during the Hearing but will not vote on final actions taken.

 D. Each party may submit to the Process Chair a written response to the materials it receives from the investigator.
 The response must be sent to the Process Chair within twenty-one calendar days from when the material is secure emailed or sent by other means as described in X.D to the party.
 The Hearing Panel may solicit additional information from a party or any other source but will not accept information provided at the party’s initiative after the twenty-one day period unless the Process Chair determines exceptional circumstances.